aimhubio/aim/docs/source/overview.md

 # Overview

-Aim SDK package provides easy way to log training metadata across multiple runs, and fast intuitive Query Language for accessing saved data.
+Aim package logs your training runs, enables a beautiful UI to compare them and an API to query them programmatically.

 <div align="center">